usdot-fhwa-OPS/V2X-Hub/docs/Docker_Instructions.md

-# Running Dockerized V2X Hub
+# Running Dockerized V2X Hub for AMD based systems

 If you are running V2X Hub using a docker image, you can use the following instructions: